Interstitial Cystitis Diet: What To Eat & What To Avoid

 Table of Contents

 No one knows exactly what causes interstitial cystitis, but inflammation certainly plays a role.
 (Cystitis is inflammation of the bladder.)
-Autoimmunity, injuries or surgeries, infection, and cross-talk with other pelvic organs may all contribute to the development of IC as well.
+Autoimmunity, injuries or surgeries, infection, and cross-talk with other pelvic organs may all contribute to inflammatory IC as well.

-Diet is one of the primary ways patients can control their IC flare-ups and even help treat root causes of interstitial cystitis.
+An interstitial cystitis diet is one of the primary ways patients can control inflammation and, thus, their IC flare-ups.
+Diet can even help cure the root cause of interstitial cystitis.

 What is the best diet for interstitial cystitis?
-The best diet for interstitial cystitis excludes acidic or spicy foods and drinks, and artificial sweeteners.
-IC patients may want to try an elimination diet with a healthcare professional or dietitian to see which foods aggravate their symptoms.
+The best diet for interstitial cystitis excludes inflammatory foods and includes anti-inflammatory foods.
+IC patients may want to try an elimination diet with a healthcare professional to see which foods aggravate their symptoms.

 Many foods can trigger interstitial cystitis flare-ups.
-Some foods, like acidic fruits, spicy foods, and soy, cause more widespread symptoms, while others only affect some IC sufferers.
+Some foods, like nightshades, acidic foods, spicy foods, artificial sweeteners, and soy, cause more widespread symptoms.
 It’s essential to find the foods that have a negative effect on your unique symptoms.

 What foods cause IC flare-ups?
 Some foods that cause IC flare-ups include: